kerimoyle/libcellml-tutorials-instructions/cpp/source/tutorial0.rst

 1: Create the libCellML library
 -----------------------------------------------------

+.. container:: dothis

-a.
-Create an empty folder and navigate into it, then create a further empty folder called :code:`libcellml`, and navigate into that one.
+    **1.a** Create an empty folder and navigate into it, then create a further empty folder called :code:`libcellml`, and navigate into that one.

 .. code-block:: console